MrYoucee/Localized-Storage-for-LLM/README.md

 # LOCALIZED-STORAGE-FOR-LLM
-Automated set-up for creating K8s cluster, deploying Argo Workflow and storing artifacts of a public LLM in a Google Cloud region
+Automated workflow for creating K8s cluster, deploying Argo Workflow and storing git cloned images of a public LLM in a Google Cloud region

 # Prerequisities
       ## compulsory